telerik/document-processing-docs/libraries/radwordsprocessing/overview.md

 	* **Character formatting**: Font size, font color, font name, bold, italic, underline, etc.
 	* **Paragraph formatting**: Line spacing, alignment, indentation, spacing before and after, etc.
 	* **Table formatting**: Enables you to change the alignment, borders, shading, spacing and padding, and more.
-	* **Modifying the section properties** to adjust the page size, orientation, margins, headers and footers, etc.
+	* **Modifying the section properties** to adjust the page size, orientation, margins, headers, and footers, etc.

 ## Supported formats: